Language: EN

 A mask is a binary value that we use to select or modify specific bits within a variable or register.

-You can think of masks as if you wanted to draw on paper, and you put a piece of cardboard with a cut-out shape to use as a template and not go outside.
+You can think of masks as if we wanted to draw on a paper, and we placed a cardstock with a cut-out shape to use as a template and not go outside the lines.

 curso-binario-mascaras

-Masks are commonly used in combination with bit operators to perform operations such as cleaning, setting, or checking bits.
+Masks are commonly used in combination with bit operators to perform bit manipulation operations (such as clearing, setting, or checking bits).

 What are registers and flags

-A register is a binary number that we use to “store multiple things”.
+A register is a binary number that we use to “store several things”.
 In a register, each bit (or group of bytes) has a specific meaning.

-For example, imagine that you are data communicating between two machines.
-Here, you could have a register whose bits represent the status of the communication, such as:
+For example, imagine you are communicating data between two machines.
+Here, you might have a register whose bits represent the state of the communication, such as:

 • Bit 0: Transmission success.